National Writing Project (NWP) and Participate work together to expand access to NWP’s evidence-based program on teaching argument writing.

 “We’re thrilled to support the NWP in building an ecosystem where new and experienced practitioners can collaborate around their research based tools that have proven to be effective,” said Don LaBonte, Learning Strategist at Participate.
 “It’s working with inspiring colleagues like those at the NWP, that inspire us at Participate to continue to build the place where the world learns together.”

 The National Writing Project (NWP), is a national organization that focuses on the knowledge, expertise and leadership of our nation’s educators on sustained efforts to improve writing and learning.
 To learn more about NWP, click here.

-Participate helps organizations build powerful spaces for collaboration and knowledge creation in online Communities of Practice (CoPs) that deliver sustainable impact.
+With Participate organizations design powerful spaces for online Communities of Practice (CoPs) to emerge and deliver sustainable impact.
 Harness your organization's collective intelligence and discover untapped knowledge.
-Trusted by nonprofits, education organizations and institutions around the world, Participate's CoP platform has everything you need to empower your members and drive impact now with the support and tools to help you grow.
-To learn more about Participate, click here.
+Trusted by nonprofits, education organizations and institutions around the world, Participate's social learning platform has everything you need to empower your members and drive impact now with the support and tools to help you grow.